coding-glith/leetcode/tree/sum_root_to_leaf_numbers.md

 > Return the sum = 12 + 13 = 25.

+Since the height of the subtree is different, so we cannot calculate the result along the path traverse.
+Here, we use a list to store every root to leaf sum value.

 ```Python
 # Definition for a binary tree node.
 # class TreeNode(object):